 Changes in groundwater pumping to meet the Cease and Desist Order will be implemented in the GSFLOW model by generating new WELL Package time series input files that reflect reductions in pumping in appropriate wells.
 MPWMD will provide WELL Package time series files that reflect reductions in groundwater pumping for the Cease and Desist Order.

 The MPWMD technical memorandum is under development and requires sections be finalized and supplemented to include additional details.

+MPWMD ROLE

+USGS ROLE

 USGS will finalize model descriptions and calibration sections, including updating and modification of illustrations and figures where necessary.

 USGS will provide technical support for all aspects of model applications for simulating the management scenarios, including model data management and archival, and review of technical documentation.

+ANTICIPATED OUTCOME/RESULTS

 BUDGET